 The Johnston Community School District participates in the Iowa Public Employees' Retirement System (IPERS).
-This defined benefit plan provides a lifetime retirement benefit to you upon retirement in accordance with a formula based on your age, years of service, and the average of your highest five years of wages.
-For additional information, please contact IPERS at 1-800-622-3849 or visit the IPERS website located at https://www.ipers.org/index.html.
+This defined benefit plan provides a lifetime retirement benefit to the employee upon retirement in accordance with a formula based on your age, years of service, and the average of your highest five years of wages.
+For additional information, please contact IPERS at 1-800-622-3849 or visit the IPERS website located at https://ipers.org/.